 Three to four years* in a U.S. or Canadian residency program: In addition to a PGY-1, all applicants must satisfactorily complete an entire formal graduated residency training program in ophthalmology of at least 36 months duration (PGY-4 or higher) in either the United States accredited by the Accreditation Council for Graduate Medical Education, or at least 48 months duration (PGY-5 or higher) in Canada accredited by the Royal College of Physicians and Surgeons of Canada.

 Interim Evaluation form for transferring residents: When a resident's training has been gained in more than one residency program, an interim evaluation must be completed by the first program.
 The first program may not be able to verify all competencies.
 It is the responsibility of the second program to obtain the interim evaluation from the first program.
 The second program, in its Satisfactory Completion document, must evaluate all competencies, taking into account any deficiencies noted in the interim evaluation by the preceding program(s).
 Click here to download the Interim Evaluation Form.

 Satisfactory completion of residency training documentation: Upon application for Board Certification, the Board verifies satisfactory completion of all training requirements.
-Only those applicants who have completed their PGY-1 and entire ophthalmology training program, PGY-4 (for US Programs) or PGY-5 (for Canadian Programs) or higher, by November 1 are eligible to apply for the WQE given in the spring of the following year.
+Only those applicants who have completed their PGY-1 and entire ophthalmology training program, PGY-4 (for US Programs) or PGY-5 (for Canadian Programs) or higher, by August 1 are eligible to apply for the WQE given in the fall of the current year.

 Verification of training form: The Chair's verification form(s) cannot be submitted to the ABO until the applicant has completed the entire residency training program.
 Programs have until October 1 (or later for residents that graduate by November 1) of every year to submit this documentation.
 If a program is disapproved or withdrawn during the course of a resident's training, he/she must complete the remaining required number of months of training in another accredited program.